mit-han-lab/smoothquant/README.md

 ## Example

 In `examples/smoothquant_opt_demo.ipynb`, we use OPT-13B as an example to demonstrate SmoothQuant can match the accuracy of FP16 and INT8 inference.
 Currently, we simulate INT8 inference with FP16 (`smoothquant/fake_quant.py`), i.e., fake quantization.
-We have implmented the real 8-bit quantization with INT8 CUTLASS GEMM kernels for both PyTorch and FasterTransformer.
+We have implemented the real 8-bit quantization with INT8 CUTLASS GEMM kernels for both PyTorch and FasterTransformer.
 Please stay tuned for the release.